 Pre-pandemic, Perrotin visited Korea three or four times a year, and he added to his roster canonical post–Korean War painters like Park Seo-Bo and the late Chung Chang-Sup, whose stature and prices have risen abroad, alongside their peers in the Dansaekhwa (“Monochrome”) movement.
 The Seoul gallery became integral to Perrotin’s regional expansion plans.
 He’d opened in Hong Kong in 2012, and after Seoul, he launched in Tokyo and Shanghai.
 “With our experience there, we were well-equipped when entering other markets in Asia,” he said.

-Samcheong also attracted New York–based Lehmann Maupin, which had been showing the Korean stars Lee Bul and Do Ho Suh for years, and which also has London and Hong Kong outposts.
+Samcheong also attracted New York–based Lehmann Maupin, which had been showing the Korean stars Lee Bul and Do Ho Suh for years, and which has also maintained London and Hong Kong locations.
 “We had a very important base of Korean collectors,” cofounder Rachel Lehmann said.
 Before international travel halted, Seoul was a meeting point.
 “You would have Japanese collectors, you would have Chinese collectors who were coming, for example, to do a food trip,” she said.

 Pace went with Hannam-dong, a chic haven for expats and the wealthy, and the site of the Leeum, which opened in 2004, with buildings by a trio of starchitects, Mario Botta, Jean Nouvel, and Rem Koolhaas.
 Pace began with a compact space tucked away in an office building.
 “I’d rather just start than build a temple to myself,” Pace CEO Marc Glimcher said.
 “But we did outgrow it.”
 In May, it opened a much larger, two-story venue across the street with paintings by African-American artist Sam Gilliam.
 Why Seoul?
 “Obviously, the history of collecting our artists in Korea is unquestionable,” Glimcher said, then continued, “we did have something to add, in a way that, like, in L.A., I feel I don’t have anything to add.”